seryckd/seryckd.github.io/README.md

 ## TODO

-- click on images to make them bigger
 - can images scale according to width? so they show larger on mobile
 - custom DNS
 - footer of the page: name, email, social links, description
-- search - include a tag cloud?
 - archive page
 - can we add inifinity scroll instead of loading the whole page?
 - exerpts (https://jekyllrb.com/docs/posts/#post-excerpts) should be set better.
 Can we get a picture and paragraph for each?